shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 ## Features

 Bear Body: You can only wear armor made specifically for bears.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+Being prone doesn’t impose disadvantage to ranged attacks against you.

 Bear Hide: You gain soft AC equal to your Constitution modifier, with the damage reduction also equal to your Constitution modifier.

 Bloodlust: Whenever a creature within your BloodlustMaxRange is missing health or feeling pain, your saber nose drips blood.
 You can tell in which direction the creature is, and in which direction their pain originates from.
 You may also be able to sense what kind of pain it is.

+Multiattack: When you take the attack action on your turn, you can attack twice instead of once.
+You must attack with a different weapon the second time.

 Prey Rush: Whenever a creature with missing health becomes within your movement range of you, you may use your reaction to move toward that creature, up to your PreyRushSpeed distance, and make a melee attack on that creature.